pts/oix-wcfd32/README.md

   from source first for the host system.)
 * is non-incremental: the build automation script does a full build each time it is run.
 This is OK, because it's still fast enough.

-It is planned to drop the build dependency of the runtime on WLINK, by recreating the linker functionality in pure NASM (with `nasm -f bin`).
-This will be possible, but it is especially tricky for LE (32-bit DOS) and PE (Win32) executables with relocation.
-After that point building the runtime will depend on NASM only.

 ## The C reference implementation